-Alopecia areata is a condition that causes you to lose patches of hair — usually round or oval spots on the scalp, but it can occur anywhere you have hair.
+Alopecia areata is a condition that causes you to lose patches of hair.
+It usually appears as round or oval spots on the scalp.
+But it can occur anywhere on the body where you have hair.
 The patches can be small and unnoticeable, or they can grow larger.
 Many people will eventually regrow the lost hair.

-Alopecia areata affects up to 2% of people of all ages and genders, but the condition affects each person differently.
-Some people will have only one episode of hair loss and regrowth, whereas others will have several cycles of hair loss and regrowth over the course of their life.
+Alopecia areata affects up to 2% of people of all ages and genders.
+But the condition affects each person differently.
+Some people will have only one episode of hair loss and regrowth.
+Others will have several cycles of hair loss and regrowth over the course of their life.

-Alopecia areata is not life-threatening, but for many people it can be life-altering.
+Alopecia areata isn’t life-threatening, but for many people it can be life-altering.
 For people who want treatment, there are different medications that can work well and resources to help cope with hair loss.

 We don’t know exactly what causes alopecia areata, but studies suggest that it’s an autoimmune condition.
 This condition causes certain cells in your immune system to attack hair follicles, which keeps them from growing normally.